Iankimble/BTP_BoysLatin_Fall24_Coding1/Async_Activities/asyncActivityJan10.md

 ### 2. With the list provided below; use the print (for python) or console.log (for javascript) functions to return the correct value for the index.

 numbers = [1,30,39,50,293,100]

-## Hint: If you get stuck, search for accessing JS list by index or
+<b>Hint: If you get stuck, search for accessing JS list by index or
-## accessing Python list by index depending on which language you are learning
+accessing Python list by index depending on which language you are learning</b>

 - print/ console.log the number at index 0
 - print/ console.log the number at index 3